emmajanedrews/base-template/_posts/2017-11-17-the-dating-game-how-interviewing-for-a-job-and-finding-love-are-similar.md

 If it’s time to make a change, whether it be in your dating life or in your career, the steps are actually rather similar.

 **First, you’re going to prospect.** You might join an online dating service, access your network, and agree to be set up on some blind dates.
 Before even agreeing to these, you’ll probably research that person on social media or ask your family and friends about them.
-You’ll want to learn more before agreeing to the set-up.
+You’ll want to learn more before agreeing to the setup.

-**In interviewing, it’s the same thing**.
+**In interviews, it’s the same thing**.
 You’ll go to online job boards to search for jobs or companies that interest you.
-Before applying, you’d check a site like Glassdoor, look at stock information, or read news about the company tends to provide more information.
+Before applying, you’d check a site like Glassdoor, look at stock information, or read news about the company trends they've gone through to provide more information.

-Second, once you’ve decided to go on the date, **it’s time for the first meeting.** Most people don’t go into a first date with the intention of a marriage proposal at the end of it.
+Second, once you’ve decided to go on the date, **it’s time for the first meeting.** Most people don’t go on a first date with the intention of a marriage proposal at the end of it.
 It’s just a time to get to know one another. **You ask questions, learn about each other, and decide if your interests and goals are similar.**

 This is very similar to the interview process.
-I stress to a lot of candidates that agreeing to go on **a first interview is not a commitment to that job**; it’s just a commitment to learn more about the company and for them to learn more about you.
+I stress to a lot of candidates that agreeing to go on **a first interview is not a commitment to that job**; it’s just a commitment to learning more about the company and for them to learn more about you.
 Use this to your advantage—ask good questions that will give you more serious information about the company.

 Third, **if the first date or interview went well, you’ll enter into a relationship.** Sometimes this could lead to meeting family and friends, which I also call the team interview.